Aria of the Ascending Soul

-"Avenge me!
-I didn't deserve this!"
-Lily demanded as she hovered before him.
+"You!
+This is all your fault, they killed me to find you!" newly slain girl shrieked in anguish induced anger as she hovered before him.
 Naked, but for the blood that spilled when she died, taking on an iridescent glow that helped illuminate her spirit further.

 "I had my whole life ahead of me!
 They took it away from me!
 Not just me, but all the other girls as well, all for the sake of finding and bringing you back!
 You owe us!
 You owe us for what we endured!
 Our lives are over, we're never going to get back what we lost and it's all your fault!"
 She cried out in anger and he could only shake his head.

-"But... master..." her voice was a wisp on an autumn breeze, her form dissipated like mist before him.
+"But... master..." her voice was a wisp on an autumn breeze, her form dissipating like mist before him.
 While all around him the unlit candles sprang to life, as the spiritual glow of the ghost was replaced with the warm golds, oranges and reds of flames.
 As though the ghost had been using the energy meant to light those candles.
 Now that she was gone, they had returned to where they were meant to go, and with a vengeance.

 Leaving Soma standing in the center of this circle, his heart racing, chills that ran down his body and a warmth in his soul that he had come home.